a25osman/paperpal-backend/README.md

 To run this application locally:
 - Ensure you have npm v6+ and Node V16+ running on your system
-- Run "git clone git@github.com:a25osman/paperpal-backend.git backend"
+- Run: `git clone git@github.com:a25osman/paperpal-backend.git backend`
-- Change directory into new backend folder and run "npm install"
+- Change directory into new backend folder and run: `npm install`
-- To start application run "npm start"
+- To start application run: `npm start`
 - Backend is served on http://localhost:3001
 - Visit PaperPal [Frontend](https://github.com/a25osman/paperpal-frontend) to install and run the frontend for this application